POS1X/Cyphon-OSX/README.md

 Cyphon-OSX
 ==========

-A DoS Cannon based on Shell
+A DoS Cannon for your iBrick

 Warning : This runs off an extremely LOW bandwidth.
 The source is only for the payload used for the DoS.